florida power of attorney requirements florida power of attorney requirements

 What happens if the principal loses mental capacity with a POA in place?

-If a Durable Power of Attorney is established, the agent can continue to act on behalf of the principal even if they lose mental capacity, preventing disruption in decision-making for the principal’s affairs.
+Suppose a Durable Power of Attorney is established.
+In that case, the agent can continue to act on behalf of the principal even if the principal loses mental capacity, preventing disruption in decision-making regarding the principal’s affairs.

 Index